Who Am I Right Now?

 You know you're multiple.
 You're used to having a gaggle of voices in your head at all times, to the sometimes-comforting presences and multitude of opinions on everything from which toothpaste to use today to whether to reach out for a doorknob with the right or left hand.
 When you've been living with the voices since childhood, it can be nerve-wracking when they disappear suddenly, leaving you uncertain of anything, even who you are.

 Depersonalization is actually written down in the psych literature.
 That's what you've got at these times.
 We're used to having many identities, a sometimes chaotic, sometimes harmonious chorus in our minds.
 On paper it might look like losing this chorus is a blessing, but it's not.
-Depersonalization is not integration.
+Depersonalization is not alter integration or unification New.
 It's not being a singleton.
 It's not being a multiple.
 It's this haunting sense of being nobody at all.

 It's alarming.
 It can induce panic.
 "Where did everyone go!?" and "Who am I right now?" are the signs that depersonalization has taken hold.